-If a student is called for jury duty, he/she shall notify the program director immediately and provide the official notice prior to being excused from the program.
-Tests and quizzes are made up next day without any grade deduction.
-Documentation shall be provided to the office prior.
+If a student is summoned for jury duty, he/she must inform the program director immediately and present the official notice before being excused from the program.
+Tests and quizzes can be made up the following day without any penalty to the grade.
+Documentation must be submitted to the office beforehand.